wendy7756/Chinatravelguide/CONTRIBUTING.md

 # 🌍 Contributing to Local Travel Guide

-We're excited to welcome your travel stories from around the world!
+We're excited to welcome your travel stories from around China!
 You can contribute a city guide, day route, cultural experience, food trail, or anything meaningful.

 ---